oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 scope, the [abstract type](#BuiltInAbstractTypes) `Edm.EntityType`, or a collection of one of these types.

-If the property is part of a chain of [structural properties ](#StructuralProperty) or [containment navigation properties](#ContainmentNavigationProperty) leading back to the property's declaring type, then at least one property in this chain MUST be nullable or collection-valued, otherwise instances of the declaring type would have infinite size.
+If the property is part of a chain of [structural properties](#StructuralProperty) and [containment navigation properties](#ContainmentNavigationProperty) leading back to the property's declaring type, the finiteness condition for [structured types](#StructuredTypes) demands that at least one property in this chain MUST be nullable or collection-valued.

 If the type is a collection, an arbitrary number of entities can be related.
 Otherwise there is at most one related entity.